Wakethelight/home-lab-pi/README.md

 Ethernet cables (3 needed, one for each Pi to the dummy switch)

-Dummy Network Switch (4+ ports)
+1x Dummy Network Switch (4+ ports)

-USB-C cable for Pi 5 power
+USB-C cables for Pi 5 power

 Software/Tools: